MTSS vs RTI: What Teachers Need to Know

 Many schools use the term MTSS but run RTI as the academic component.
 This is increasingly common, especially in districts that have updated their improvement plans.
 If you are unsure, ask your principal directly: "Are we implementing MTSS or RTI?"
 The answer tells you a lot about how the school views student support and where to focus your energy as a teacher.

 Classroom example: A teacher in an RTI school notices that a student is struggling in reading intervention but receives no other support systems.
 The teacher refers the student for special education evaluation based on RTI data alone.
-In contrast, a teacher in an MTSS school notices the same reading struggle but also sees that the student has three behaviour referrals and poor attendance.
+In contrast, a teacher in an MTSS school notices the same reading struggle.
+However, they also see that the student has three behaviour referrals and poor attendance.
 The MTSS team meets and discovers that the student's parents are going through a separation.
 The school adds SEL support, a check-in with the counsellor, and a flexible homework plan before pursuing special education.
 The student may catch up without formal identification.

 Misconception 1: MTSS means we stop doing RTI.
 False.
 MTSS includes RTI.
 When a school adopts MTSS, the academic intervention system (RTI) continues, but it is now coordinated with behaviour and SEL support.
 RTI is still used to identify students needing help with reading and maths.